Cuba Photo Safari 2017

 On the fourth day, we will head back to Havana to a very nice, private home, which is exclusively for our group.
 Each couple has their own room and en suite bathroom with hot, running water and air-conditioning.

 We will visit Hemingway’s home, Finca Vigia, which features his boat, the “Pilar,” along with countless other original artifacts.
-We will also have an English-speaking tour guide for a day in Old Havana, plus visits to the historic Hotel Nacional de Cuba, Morro castle, an optional evening at the Tropicana nightclub and so much more.
+We will also have an English-speaking tour guide for a day in Old Havana, plus visits to the historic Hotel Nacional de Cuba, Morro castle, an optional evening at the Tropicana nightclub and much, much more.

 I always encourage my clients to do some Googling to find other points of particular interest.
 Even though I’ve been to Cuba more than 40 times, I'm still discovering new things.
 If you’re interested, there are art museums and galleries, gorgeous architecture and centuries-old churches that are open to the public, and with our small group size it’s much easier to move around than the dreaded bus tours filled with expressionless tourists.
 If you wanna see something in particular, just let me know.